ramigs/ramigs.dev/src/site/posts/2024-01-16-github-actions-how-to-set-a-value-conditionally.md

   - actions
 ---

-How to conditionally set a value on GitHub Actions:
+How to conditionally set a value in GitHub Actions:

 ```yaml
 env: